-When the Los Angeles Times published an article on the growing unease some African Americans feel about immigrant-rights, I had to weigh.
+We’ve often heard of the growing unease some African Americans feel when attention is given to immigrant-rights.
 The topic has been covered on a host of radio and television programs as well as national publications.
 The point most of this coverage makes is that some African-Americans, many of which are longtime loyal Democrats, believe immigration is hurting US workers.
 Is this true?
-Is immigration bad for US workers — or is the real issue lack of a just global economic development policy, both in the US and Mexico?
+Is immigration bad for US workers — or is the real issue the lack of a just global economic development policy, both in the US and Mexico?
 Here we examine some of the underlying issues.

 Race, Class, Survival